The big picture

 As you’re readying to evacuate, make sure pets have collars and tags with up-to-date contact information.

-Because you may not be home when evacuation orders are given, make arrangements with a trusted neighbor who may be able to swing by your home and pick up your pets.
+Because you may not be home when evacuation orders are given, make arrangements with a trusted neighbor who may be able to pick up your pets.

 Most Red Cross evacuation centers cannot accept pets due to health regulations (although certified service animals are allowed).
 Berkeley Fire says, however, that evacuation centers in the city will have space for pets in kennels.